gerferra/sub-optional/README.md

 Command line parsing inspired by the once awesome paulp/optional.

+////

-Slides of a presentation I gave at the Scala Meetup Montevideo when this lib was still named "crappy-optional".
+Slides of a presentation I gave at the Scala Meetup Montevideo about this this lib, when it was still named "crappy-optional".

 "An excuse to Try, Either, folding, and Future.sequence"